hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ## Install mandatory Prerequisites (Part 1)

-Open TELEMAC-MASCARET requires some software for downloading source files, compiling and running the program.
+Open TELEMAC-MASCARET requires some software for downloading source files, compiling, and running the program.

 Mandatory prerequisites are:
 * *Python* (use *Python3* in the latest releases)